xsynaptic/synaptic-lightroom-presets/readme.md

 If you are upgrading I would recommend deleting the entire Synaptic Presets folder and reinstalling rather that overwriting files.
 I sometimes delete or rename existing presets.

+If you plan to modify my presets for your own usage but wish to keep updated I would recommend forking this project and learning the ins and outs of GitHub.

 ## USAGE

-I recently divided my presets into treatments, effects (e.g. vignetting), and lens correction.
+I recently divided my presets into treatments, effects (e.g. vignetting), and lens corrections.
 Presets from different groups do not overwrite any settings from the others; you can safely play with effects and later apply treatments and lens correction (or vice versa).
-Previously I used the lens correction feature for vignetting.
+Previously I used the lens correction feature for vignetting but this is the wrong way to apply such an effect.
 Now all vignetting is done properly with post-crop effects.

+### CLASSIFICATION

 This is my system of classifying presets:

 * ASLR-A: autotoning presets; fire and forget.
 * ASLR-B: presets that include modifications to the basic processing to achieve a particular effect.
 May require further tweaking.
-* ASLR-L: a few handy shortcuts for lenses I own.
+* ASLR-L: lens correction presets (including a few lenses I use).
 * ASLR-N: night presets, generally with more noise reduction.
 * ASLR-V: vignetting presets.
-* ASLR-X: experimental presets; use with caution.
+* ASLR-X: experimental presets; use with caution or delete indiscriminately.

 Instead of purely descriptive names many of my presets are named after the places where I first developed them.
 This is a handy mnemonic to have once you start playing around with them.

+### WORKFLOW

-Here is an example workflow:
+Here is an outline of my workflow:

-* Import photos and switch to the Develop pane.
+* Import photos into date-based folders while applying a metadata preset.
+(This metadata preset is not included here but it is easy to make your own and apply it when importing new photos.
+I set the basics *e.g.* copyright status, contact information, etc.)
-* Select all photos in the filmstrip and apply a few presets to start:
+* Switch to the develop module, select all photos in the filmstrip at the bottom, and apply several develop presets in bulk:
     * Auto tone.
-    * A lens correction preset.
+    * Auto lens correction, which is included in my presets.
+(Assuming your camera stores lens information in the metadata for an image this should work every time.)
-    * An effects preset for vignetting e.g. "Soft Shadow 1".
+    * An effects preset for light vignetting e.g. "Soft Shadow 2".
-* Run through all imported photos to quickly pick (P) and reject (R).
+* Browse through all newly imported photos to quickly pick (P) or reject (R).
+Skip to the next photo when uncertain.
+Then filter by flagged and unflagged.
+(This feature is available in the bottom right of the develop module just above the filmstrip.)
+The purpose of this step is to focus on the photos worth working on.
-* Switch to "flagged" view and only view picks and unflagged photos.
-* Begin working on individual photos by applying a preset and making further modifications as needed.
+* Now it is time to get creative: apply presets to individual photos and modify as needed.
+Remember: presets are often just a starting point for further experimentation!
+Along the way make sure to flag photos for export and unflag photos that do not make the cut.
+* Add essential metadata to all finalized photos:
+    * Filter by flagged photos only.
+    * Add location data using the map module.
+    * Add a title using the library module.
+* Export all finalized photos.
+* Clean up workspace by filtering by rejected photos and deleting those from disk.

 ## EXAMPLES